Fyodor Mikhailovich Dostoyevsky, my favourite author

 treatment of patricide in The BROTHERS KARAMAZOV the equal of that of

-Shakespeare in Hamlet
+Shakespeare in Hamlet.

 The son of a Moscow military doctor who was murdered by his serfs, Dostoevsky grew up in materially comfortable but psychologically